Teachers Aide Courses | Education Support Courses

 Take a Look at Our Teacher’s Aide Courses Below to Find Out More:

-The Certificate III in Education Support (CHC30213) is ideal if you want to work as a Teacher Aide in an education setting, and support children to learn and develop in a classroom environment.
+This course is ideal if you want to become a Teacher’s Aide in a school setting, and support children to learn and develop in a classroom environment.

 Frequently Asked Questions

 What types of jobs can people completing a teacher's aide course normally pursue?